 GMAT Waiver vs. No GMAT Requirement

-To simplify the discussion below, when we mention programs requiring the GMAT, we refer to programs that need the GMAT or the GRE.
-The U.S. News and World Report explains that just under half of all online MBA programs ask candidates to provide either GMAT or GRE scores.
-Only 8 percent of schools specify a GMAT requirement and will not accept the GRE.
+To simplify the discussion below, when we mention programs requiring the GMAT, we refer to programs that need the GMAT or GRE.
+The U.S. News and World Report reports that of the top 30 online MBA programs in 2026, 19 do not require test scores, with 16 considering GMAT or GRE if submitted, and three excluding them entirely from admissions decisions.
+The candidate should always verify each program’s current policy directly on their website, as requirements evolve.

 GMAT Waiver or No GMAT: A Critical Distinction

-Generally, the substantial proportion of MBA program applicants who are resistant to admissions testing find themselves with a choice of two general strategies.
+Generally, the substantial majority of MBA program applicants who are resistant to admissions testing have a choice between two general strategies.
 One strategy involves applying to MBA programs that do not consider admissions testing in their candidate evaluation criteria.
-Another strategy entails applying to MBA programs that require the admissions tests, but grant waivers exempting qualified candidates from sitting for these exams.
+Another strategy entails applying to MBA programs that require the admissions tests but grant waivers for qualified candidates who do not need to sit for them.
 MBA aspirants must understand the distinction between the two for multiple reasons.

-As schools cater their application requirements to their applicants, prospective students can bypass admissions testing.
+As schools tailor their application requirements to their applicants, prospective students can bypass admissions testing.
 The sections below cover the strategies available to MBA candidates.

 MBA Programs Without Testing Requirements